celestiaorg/celestia-app/x/blobstream/README.md

 The orchestrator and relayer implementations are in the [orchestrator-relayer](https://github.com/celestiaorg/orchestrator-relayer) repo.

-BlobStream ADRs are in the [docs](https://github.com/celestiaorg/celestia-app/tree/main/docs/architecture).
+Blobstream ADRs are in the [docs](https://github.com/celestiaorg/celestia-app/tree/main/docs/architecture).